Justin0526/DOP_PO1_Team1_M1/README.md

 From that day on, Eli made it his mission to uncover stories wherever he went, always chasing the magic behind numbers and hidden doors.

+Hello, Justin.
+I am Ye Yint Aung.
+Nice to meet you in GitHub.